fedyhajali/security-system/README.md

-# AllarmSystem
+# AlarmSystem
-Project of a prototipe of Domotic Allarm System.
+Project of a prototipe of Domotic Alarm System.